 This post may contain affiliate links, which means we may receive a commission, at no cost to you, if you make a purchase through a link.
 Please see our full disclosure for further information.
 If not otherwise stated, all prices are intended in US$.

 Have you ever dated a foreigner?
-The three of us (Lulubel, Emma & Marina) have succumbed to a foreigner’s charm.
-Lu (Italian) is married to an Australian, Emma (Australian) is married to an Irish, and Marina (Italian) is engaged to an Australian.
+The three of us (Lucrezia, Emma & Marina) have succumbed to a foreigner’s charm.
+Lucrezia (Italian) is married to an Australian, Emma (Australian) is married to an Irish, and Marina (Italian) is engaged to an Australian.
 So, yeah, we might be biased… but Emma has compiled a list of pros and cons of dating a foreigner in her usual humorous way.
 Let’s see if that charming foreigner is worth dating.

 Dating a Foreigner